-Hoey continues his work with migration, community development, and economic restructuring–focusing now on the Appalachian region of the United States.
-Despite a recent history of often bleak economic conditions and an continued mixed prospects, He has found the communities surrounding Marshall University are, in many ways, perfect places to conduct research on new forms of work, entrepreneurship, community building, and the marketing of place according to emerging cultural and economic models that may stand in sharp contrast to the dominant order of the Industrial Era.
+Other local research has been concerned with migration, community development, and economic restructuring here in the Appalachian region of the United States.
+Despite a recent history of often bleak economic conditions and an continued mixed prospects, the communities like Huntington, West Virginia (the hometown of Marshall University) are perfect places to conduct research on new forms of work, entrepreneurship, community building, and the marketing of place according to emerging cultural and economic models that may stand in sharp contrast to the dominant order of the Industrial Era.
 In an area where plant closings and grim economic forecasts became commonplace over the past several decades, innovation which challenges conventional wisdom should not surprise us.
-Innovation is often born of necessity.
-We can see this kind of innovation right here at Marshall University where tight budgets necessitate strategic planning to clarify the University’s place and purpose in higher education and economic development in the state and region.

 Hoey’s active research agenda is an integral part of teaching.
 His goal is to work with students to find personally meaningful ways to apply anthropological knowledge and practice to real world problems.
 You may learn more about his work at www.brianhoey.com.